McMasterRS/lm_building-modern-SPAs/conclusion.md

 - [McMaster Brand Standards](https://brand.mcmaster.ca/)
 - [Web Content Accessibility Guidelines version 2.0 (Level AA)](https://www.w3.org/WAI/WCAG21/quickref/)

-The final version of this demo website is available on GitHub: [McMasterRS/lmr_mac-branding](https://github.com/McMasterRS/lmr_mac-branding)
+The final version of this demo website is available on GitHub: [McMasterRS/lmr_mac-branding](https://github.com/McMasterRS/lmr_mac-branding).

+If you require additional help with styling your McMaster website or if you happen to be using a different tech stack or framework that the ones covered in this learning module, please feel free to book a consultation with the Research Software Development team by emailing [rsd@mcmaster.ca](mailto:rsd@mcmaster.ca).